Oberleutnant zur See der Reserve

 In Dec 1943 he was sent as the First Watch Officer (1WO) to the veteran type IXC boat U-170 (Kptlt.
 Günther Pfeffer) (Busch & Röll, 1999).
 Hauber went out on one 109 day long patrol to the US east coast with the boat from 9 Feb to 27 May 1944.
 They sank no ships and safely returned to Lorient, France (Busch & Röll, 1997).

 Oblt.
-Hans-Gerold Hauber took command of the boat at Lorient in July 1942 (Busch & Röll, 1999).
+Hans-Gerold Hauber then took command of the boat at Lorient in July 1944 (Busch & Röll, 1999).
 Hauber took the boat out from Lorient on 1 Aug to a long patrol to the African west coast.
 They went as far south as Liberia and Sierra Leone.
 The boat was attacked several times during the patrol and returned with minor damages to Norway on 30 Nov and then finally at Flensburg, Germany on 4 Dec 1944 after 126 days at sea (Busch & Röll, 1997).

 Hauber commanded the U-170 until its surrender at Horten, Norway on 9 May 1945 (Niestlé, 1998).
 He was detained by the Allies until May 1947 (Busch & Röll, 1999).